 Supervisor's Canadian Common CV (Heart & Stroke version only).
-Applicants are required to submit the supervisor's Canadian Common CV (CCV) as part of their application.
-This information will not be included in the Evaluation Criteria, but is requested so that the Selection Committee can gauge the alignment of a supervisor's research expertise with proposed research project of the applicant.
+Applicants are required to submit the supervisor(s) Canadian Common CV (CCV), including co-supervisor if applicable, as part of their application.
+Applicants are required to combine all supervisor(s)' CCVs into one PDF and upload to CIRCUlink as a single attachment.
+This information will not be included in the Evaluation Criteria but is requested so that the Selection Committee can gauge the alignment of a supervisor's research expertise with proposed research project of the applicant.
 The Canadian Common CV (CCV) allows researchers to enter their CV data once and output it in formats suitable for submission to CCV Network member organizations, including Heart & Stroke.
-Use the web-based form to enter your CV information directly online [https://ccv-cvc.ca/indexresearcher-eng.frm] for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
+Use the web-based form to enter your CV information directly online via https://ccv-cvc.ca/indexresearcher-eng.frm for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
 Once you have completed the CCV, output the form in the Heart & Stroke format.
 Please see the reference guide CIHR Academic CV for more information.
-In the event of co-supervisors, only the primary supervisor's CCV is to be included.
-To be uploaded to CIRCUlink as an attachment.